NextronSystems/nextron-helper-scripts/thor-seed/README.md

 ### -UseThorCloud

 Use the official Nextron THOR Cloud instead of an ASGARD instance.

 ### -Token

 Download token used when connecting to Nextron's customer portal or an ASGARD instance.

+### -Cockpit

+Use your on-premise Analysis Cockpit to ingest the THOR Logs.

+### -CockpitKey

+Use this API key for the upload to the Analysis Cockpit.
+We recommend that you create a new user and role in your Analysis Cockpit.
+The role should only include the `Upload Events` permissions.

 ### -CustomUrl